nathanelcorpuz/hoodienee/README.md

 ### Unable to use router.push or Link from an intercept route

 **Description**
-When implementing the menu modal from the root header, it doesn't dismiss when using a different client-side navigation routing other than router.back
+When implementing the menu modal from the root header, it doesn't dismiss when using a different client-side navigation routing other than router.back.
+Same with cart to checkout navigation.

 **Solution**

-Currently observing this GitHub issue: https://github.com/vercel/next.js/issues/49662
+- Currently observing this GitHub issue: https://github.com/vercel/next.js/issues/49662
+- Converting cart modal to non-url for now